bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/generatorfunction.md

 ### Parameters

 `arg1, arg2, ... argN`
 Names to be used by the function as formal argument names.
-Each must be a string that corresponds to a valid JavaScript identifier or a list of such strings separated with a comma; for example “`x`”, “`theValue`”, or “`a,b`”.
+Each must be a string that corresponds to a valid JavaScript identifier or a list of such strings separated with a comma; for example "`x`”, "`theValue`”, or "`a,b`”.

 `functionBody`
 A string containing the JavaScript statements comprising the function definition.